 Program Overview: A Cooperative Agreement with the Centers for Disease Control and Prevention

-In Septmeber 2021, The Centers for Disease Control and Prevention (CDC) awarded a cooperative agreement to the Council of Medical Specialty Societies (CMSS), a coalition of 50 specialty societies representing more than 800,000 physicians across healthcare to improve vaccination among high-risk adults.
-This five-year cooperative agreement currently includes $33.6 million in funding in the first two years (with an estimated $55.5 million over five years) to support increased COVID-19, influenza, and routine vaccinations in high-risk adults with chronic medical conditions.
+In September 2021, The Centers for Disease Control and Prevention (CDC) awarded a cooperative agreement to the Council of Medical Specialty Societies (CMSS), a coalition of over 50 specialty societies representing more than 800,000 physicians across healthcare to improve vaccination among high-risk adults.
+This five-year cooperative agreement currently includes $40.3 million in funding in the first three years to support increased COVID-19, influenza, and routine vaccinations in high-risk adults with chronic medical conditions.
 As part of the request for proposal, CDC specifically requested engagement of specialty society partners that care for patients with chronic obstructive pulmonary disease, asthma, diabetes, heart disease, cancer and chronic kidney disease, as well as older adults, and staff in occupational health settings.

 The recent pandemic demonstrated the higher risk of mortality and severe morbidity for older patients and those with chronic medical conditions.
 Vaccine-preventable illnesses persist even though effective vaccines are available for COVID-19, influenza, pneumonia, and others.
 Though data on COVID-19 vaccination for adult patients with chronic illnesses are not available, CDC noted that approximately half of adult patients with chronic illnesses failed to receive influenza vaccination in 2019-2020.
 With increasing concerns about vaccine coverage and vaccine hesitancy, these data suggest significant opportunities for systematic improvement in vaccination for adult patients, especially for high-risk patients.
 Given known disparities in influenza vaccination among Black and Latino adults (1), coupled with the disproportionate impact of COVID-19 on these communities, focused strategies are needed to address equity in adult vaccination.